 One of these donations included a portion of the land he owned in Bracken county, which he donated to the city of Augusta, Kentucky.
 This plot of land was a lot which was soon named the Augusta Public Square, and was officially donated to the city in 1801.
 After its donation, the city began to brainstorm ideas on how to best utilize the land, eventually settling on the construction of a city courthouse which was finished in 1806.
 Soon after, the city began work on the establishment on a county jail, which was completed in 1811 and named the Bracken County Jail.
 The courthouse burned in 1848; however, the jail survived and, after the county seat moved shortly afterward, the jail was renamed the Augusta Jail and continued to be used by the city.

-Today, the is still standing; however, it is no longer in use.
+Today, the jail building is still standing; however, it is no longer in use.
 In 2009, the jail was restored to the best of the city's ability and opened up to tourists.